theunrepentantgeek/crddoc/README.md

 The simplest is to use just the Go CLI, as the entire project can be built with `go build` and tested with `go test ./...`.

-Alternatively, you can use the `install-dependencies.sh` script to install all the reccommended tools.
+Alternatively, you can use the `install-dependencies.sh` script to install all the recommended tools.
 I suggest you review the script before running it.

 ## Linters